Huguenots

 Huguenot rebellions in the 1620s resulted in the abolition of their political and military privileges.
 They retained the religious provisions of the Edict of Nantes until the rule of Louis XIV, who gradually increased persecution of Protestantism until he issued the Edict of Fontainebleau (1685).
 This ended legal recognition of Protestantism in France and the Huguenots were forced to either convert to Catholicism (possibly as Nicodemites) or flee as refugees; they were subject to violent Dragonnades.
-Louis XIV claimed that the French Huguenot population was reduced from about 900,000 or 800,000 adherents to just 1,000 or 1,500.
+Louis XIV claimed the French Huguenot population was reduced from about 900,000 or 800,000 adherents to just 1,000 or 1,500.
 He exaggerated the decline, but the Dragonnades were devastating for the French Protestant community.
 The exodus of Huguenots from France created a brain drain, as many of them had occupied important places in society.

 The remaining Huguenots faced continued persecution under Louis XV.
 By the time of his death in 1774, Calvinism had been all but eliminated from France.
 Persecution of Protestants officially ended with the Edict of Versailles, signed by Louis XVI in 1787.
 Two years later, with the Revolutionary Declaration of the Rights of Man and of the Citizen of 1789, Protestants gained equal rights as citizens.
+The Reformed Church of France represented the main continuation of the Huguenot tradition in modern France.
+In 2013, it merged with the Evangelical Lutheran Church in France to form the United Protestant Church of France, which today represents the largest Protestant denomination in France and includes both Reformed (Calvinist) and Lutheran traditions descended in part from the Huguenots.